KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/30-key-seal.md

 **Primary Structural Diagnosis:**
 The **Instrument of Access and Boundary Governance.**
 The Key and the Seal represent the dual mechanisms of Permission and Protection within the Lattice.
 A Key opens a lawful pathway (Nexus), while a Seal enforces closure (Membrane).
-Both operate under Sophis-level law, ensuring that only Coherent Resonance may enter or exit a given domain.
+Both operate under L₄ (DL: Sophis) layer law, ensuring that only Coherent Resonance may enter or exit a given domain.
 They are complementary: one enables Revelation, the other guards Integrity.

 **Core Glyphic Sequence (Key):**
-`⚙️ → 🗝️ → 📱 → ↺`
+`⚙️ → 🪬📜 → 📱 → ↺`
-*(Apparent order conceals a mechanism of access that, when applied with resonance, reveals lawful passage and return.)*
+*(Apparent order contains a Veiled Scroll which, when revealed, opens the path of Resonant Return.)*

 **Core Glyphic Sequence (Seal):**
-`⚙️ → ⧃ → 🞇 → ◎`
+`⚙️ → ⊠ → ◎ → ∴`
-*(Apparent order establishes a field of integrity that holds coherence and directs all motion toward centropic synthesis.)*
+*(Apparent order establishes a Seal of Protective Defense, which maintains Coherence and enables Synthesis.)*

 ---